 Usually, two persons are chosen by parents to assume the responsibility of Godparents.
-However, it is acceptable to simply choose one Godparent, or not have any.
+However, it is acceptable to simply choose one Godparent.
+If two are chosen, it must be a man and a woman.
 Godparents are usually asked to present a "sponsor letter" before the baptism that has been signed by their pastor, attesting that they are active members of the Catholic community.
-For Baptisms celebrated at Saint Mary Parish we ask that the Godparent(s) present their sponsor letter before the date of Baptism is scheduled.
-If this is not possible they are asked to participate in baptism prep meetings and conversations, along with the parents, with either the deacon or pastor of St. Mary Parish.
+For Baptisms celebrated at Saint Agnes/Sacred Heart we ask that the Godparent(s) present their sponsor letter before the date of Baptism is scheduled.
+If this is not possible they are asked to participate in baptism prep meetings and conversations, along with the parents, with either the deacon or pastor of our parishes.

 If only one Godparent is chosen, a non-Catholic Christian may be invited by you to participate as a "Christian Witness," in place of a second Godparent.
 The "Christian Witness" is invited to participate in the baptismal liturgy and religious upbringing of your child insofar as he or she is able.
 Of course, it is important that the person you choose be someone who you feel is deeply committed to his or her Christian faith.

 Baptism is the beginning of your child's life in the church.
 It is our hope that the persons chosen by you at the font of Baptism will inspire and lead your child to a deep faith in God as a member of the Church of Jesus Christ.
 If you have any questions or concerns concerning Godparents, feel free to discuss this with the deacon or priest preparing with you for the baptism of your child.

 Godparents must be adults (at least 16 years of age).